janverschelde/PHCpack/src/doc/source/tutorial.rst

 To run in quad double precision on 16 threads, type ``phc -B4 -t16`` at the command prompt.

-Running the program in full mode
+Running the Program in Full Mode
 ================================

-If we just type in ``/tmp/phc`` without any option, we run the program in full mode and will pass through all the main menus.
+If we just type in ``phc`` without any option, we run the program in full mode and will pass through all the main menus.
 A nice application is the verification of the counterexample of Bertrand Haas.
 We type in haas when the program asks us for the name of